higorcastilho/nlw_server/README.md

 #### Client for Docker

-Beekeeper might be a good choice.
-But you can use another one.
+Beekeeper might be a good choice, but you can use another one.
 Using the following configuration:

 ```